gamblePants/LinkedListIntro/README.md

 <h2>Purpose</h2>

 The program is for educational purposes (mainly my own).
 It follows a tutorial on YouTube and helps me understand the logic of linked lists.
-In this example the data is an int.

 <h2>Credits</h2>